rascol/Raspberry-Pi-PPS-Client/README.md

 ~ $ sudo pps-client-stop
 ~ $ sudo pps-client-remove
 ```
 This removes everything **except** the configuration file which you might want to keep if it has been modified and you intend to reinstall PPS-Client.
+A reinstall will not replace a PPS-Client configuration file, **/etc/pps-client.conf**, that has been modified.

 To remove everything do:
 ```
 ~ $ sudo pps-client-remove -a
 ```
 # Reinstalling
 ---

-To reinstall, first uninstall as [described above](#uninstalling) then install.
-If you are recompiling existing PPS-Client code first `make clean`.
+To reinstall, or to install a new version of PPS-Client over an old version, first uninstall as [described above](#uninstalling) then install.
+If you kept a modified **/etc/pps-client.conf** file, the new install will **not** replace it.
+Instead the new config file will be copied to **/etc/pps-client.conf.default** to give you the choice of replacing it later.

-Occasionally the contents of the **/etc/pps-client.conf** file will change.
-Check the online revison notes for config file changes.
-You can make these changes manually if you do not elect to remove your old config file.

 # Running PPS-Client